-In order to prevent ransomware infections users must firstly understand that the key to computer safety is caution.
-In other words, paying close attention when browsing the Internet and downloading/installing/updating software is paramount.
-Always be very cautious when handling email attachments.
-If the received file/link is irrelevant or sender's email address looks suspicious/unrecognizable, then do not open anything and delete this email immediately.
-Additionally, we highly recommend to download apps only from official sources and, if possible, using direct download links.
-Third party downloaders/installers often include rogue applications, which is their usage is risky.
-Same goes for software updates - to achieve this users should employ only implemented functions or tools provided by the official developer.
-It is also important to know that software piracy is a cyber crime, which means that cracking installed applications is illegal.
-If that wasn't enough, the risk of infections is extremely high, since vast majority of these tools are fake.
-Therefore, usage of cracking tools should never be considered.
-Lastly, be sure to always have a reputable anti-virus/anti-spyware suite installed and running, because it is more than likely to detect and eliminate most of infections before they do any harm.
+The key to computer safety is caution.
+Therefore, pay close attention when browsing the internet and downloading/installing/updating software.
+Be cautious when handling email attachments.
+If the received file/link is irrelevant or the sender's email address seems suspicious/unrecognizable, do not open anything and delete the email immediately.
+Download apps from official sources only and, if possible, using direct download links.
+Third party downloaders/installers often include rogue applications - using them is risky.
+The same applies to software updates.
+Employ only implemented functions or tools provided by the official developer.
+Software piracy is a cyber crime and cracking installed applications is illegal.
+In addition, the risk of infection is extremely high, since many of these tools are fake.
+Therefore, using cracking tools should never be considered.
+Have a reputable anti-virus/anti-spyware suite installed and running - this will detect and eliminate infections before they do any harm.
 If your computer is already infected with Nasoh, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Nasoh ransomware's text file ("_readme.txt"):
+Text presented in Nasoh ransomware text file ("_readme.txt"):

 Don't worry, you can return all your files!